bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 60°
+- 55°
-- Light Rain
+- Drizzle
-- 95% humidity
+- 96% humidity
-- 9 mph wind
+- 18 mph wind
-- 82% cloud cover
+- 84% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
-- 0.26 inches of rain in the past 24 hours
+- 0.29 inches of rain in the past 24 hours
-- 0.06 inches of rain expected in the next 48 hours
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>